sagemath/trac_to_gh/Issue 8877.md

 # Issue 8877: New methods in partitions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8877

 Original creator: aschilling